Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 A revelatory history of Antwerp—from its rise to a world city to its fall in the Spanish Fury—by the New York Times Notable author of The Edge of the World.

-Drawing on an astounding breadth of original source material, Pyeilluminates this magnificent but little understood era of history and reveals how this fascinating city played an integral role in world history.
+An astounding and original narrative that illuminates this glamorous and bloody era of history and reveals how this fascinating city played its role in making the world modern.

 “Bristling, wide-ranging and big-themed.
 At its most meaningful, history involves a good deal of art and storytelling.
 Pye’s book is full of both.
 He challenges us to consider how we got to be where—and who—we are.”